lneillwgu/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Model Details
 This is developed by Lindsey Neill for Udacity ML DevOps course, completed on May 3rd, 2024.
-This model uses the AdaBoostClassifier
+This model uses the AdaBoostClassifier.

 ## Intended Use
 The intended use of this model is for the prediction of salary category of less than or equal to $50k per year or greater than $50k per year.
 This prediction allows a charity to predict potential donors.